phil-opp/blog_os/blog/content/second-edition/posts/04-unit-testing/index.md

 We only present two basic tests here as an example, but of course many more tests are possible.
 For example a test that changes the writer color in between writes.
 Or a test that checks that the top line is correctly shifted off the screen on a newline.
 Or a test that checks that non-ASCII characters are handled correctly.

 ## Summary
 Unit testing is a very useful technique to ensure that certain components have a desired behavior.
-Even if they cannot show the absense of bugs, they're still an useful tool for finding them and especially for avoiding regressions.
+Even if they cannot show the absence of bugs, they're still an useful tool for finding them and especially for avoiding regressions.

 This post explained how to set up unit testing in a Rust kernel.
 We now have a functioning test framework and can easily add tests by adding functions with a `#[test]` attribute.
 To run them, a short `cargo test` suffices.
 We also added a few basic tests for our VGA buffer as an example how unit tests could look like.